Webster County Sheriff's Office Webster County Sheriff's Office Webster County Sheriff's Office

 JAIL POLICIES

 Visitation- Visitation is held every Friday unless otherwise stated.
-Appointments for visitation are made the Thursday between 9:30am and 4 pm.
+Appointments for visitation are made on Thursday between 9:30 am and 4 pm.
 Call (417) 859-2247 ex 2 for available slots.
 Visitation times slots are first come first serve.

 Inmates are limited to three visitors total per inmate.
 Visits are 25 minutes